Michael-Zerghe/exercise-markdown/markdown.md

 [README](https://github.com/Michael-Zerghe/exercise-markdown/blob/main/README.md)
-* Markdown peut faire des listes
-* C'est plutot sympa

-1. Il peut meme faire des listes ordonnées
-2. Et ça c'est incroyable

-* On peut aussi faire des listes
-  * Dans des listes
-  * C'est pratique quand on veut sous-lister des trucs
+## Unordered list

+* We can make some lists with Markdown
+* It's pretty nice !

+## Ordered list

+1. We can also make some ordered list
+2. And that's really cool !

+## List Within a list

+* Also, we can make some lists
+  * within lists

 # ceci est un titre
 ## Ceci est sous-titre